All Episodes

 Is that possible?

-Is it in fact maybe just maybe going to help Hillary squeak out a victory in California?
+Is it in fact maybe, just maybe going to help Hillary squeak out a victory in California?

-He was like two points behind.
+Bernie, he was like two points behind.

 He was right there.

-He was nipping on our heels.
+He was nipping out our heels.

 Whoops.